 - 2.0 minimum Grade Point Average in courses presented to fulfill the Minor

-- Completed all course requirements for Major or Teaching Specialization
+- Has satisfactorily completed all course requirements for Major or Teaching Specialization

 - No outstanding incomplete grades

 - No more than 72 transfer credits from 2-year colleges used toward graduation